 An audio story translated into physical space.

-The show is narrative by design, and I enjoyed the challenge of transforming an auditory story into one that could be experienced in physical space.
+I enjoyed the challenge of transforming an auditory story into one that could be experienced in physical space.
 Each room corresponds to an “act” in the original episode.

 Visitors enter the space and learn about the era of the dinosaurs and what we know about the asteroid that contributed to their extinction.